What is Data Science?

 Data Analyst

 Data analysts bridge the gap between data scientists and business analysts.
-They are provided with the questions that need answering from an organization and then organize and analyze data to find results that align with high-level business strategy.
+They’re provided with the questions that need answering from an organization and then organize and analyze data to find results that align with high-level business strategy.
 Data analysts are responsible for translating technical analysis to qualitative action items and effectively communicating their findings to diverse stakeholders.

 Skills needed: Programming skills (SAS, R, Python), statistical and mathematical skills, data wrangling, data visualization